NALTP/Rules/README.md

   - (3) If a former captain is released in an add/drop period or placed into free agency, their old team may be given call-up priority or granted a number of positions determined by the CRC in the waiver wire as compensation.

 #### Section E - Dual Eligible Players (DEPs)
-  - (1) DEPs will be allowed for players rostered in Minors or Novice league teams.
-Players rostered only in Majors league are not eligible to become DEPs.
-  - (2) By accepting a call-up offer, a player is assigned DEP status by default and would continue playing in both leagues for the remainder of the season.
+  - (1) By accepting a call-up offer, a player is assigned DEP status by default and would continue playing in both leagues for the remainder of the season.
-  - (3) In order to accept a call-up to another league and not obtain DEP status, the player and the captain of the lower league team must both agree to release the player from the lower roster.
+  - (2) In order to accept a call-up to another league and not obtain DEP status, the player and the captain of the lower league team must both agree to release the player from the lower roster.
-  - (4) Players who are called up to a Majors league team AND play in Majors league games will be ineligible to play in Novice league for the current week unless otherwise approved by the CRC.
+  - (3) Players who are called up to a Majors league team AND play in Majors league games will be ineligible to play in Novice league for the current week unless otherwise approved by the CRC.
 ___
 ### Article V - Proper Position and Scheduling Restrictions.